AndresMWeber/request-metrics/README.md

 ## 📙 About <a name = "about"></a>
 The start of a library for testing out metrics for http requests.
 Will only have average response time for now.

+I added async capabilities as a flag, however the tests were reporting elapsed times of roughly 1.5x longer than normal, so there might be a bug.

+`aiohttp` does not support returning elapsed time as well, so there could be other factors due to Python code.

 ## ⚙️ Setup <a name = "setup"></a>
 #### Requirements: